 If you follow me on Instagram you may have recently noticed an influx of photos of trees, mushrooms and ponds.
-I can now excitedly announce that I’ve been invited by City of London Corporation Epping Forest to be their Artist in Residence in 2019 - a whole year let loose in the forest to explore nature, local history and sound.
+I am excited to announce that I’ve been invited by City of London Epping Forest to be Artist in Residence in 2019 - a whole year let loose in the forest to explore nature, local history and sound.

-I’ve always enjoyed research so i’m in my element with all the preperation work.
-People have shaped Epping Forest throughout the centuries: you can find Iron Age camps, old roads, a Tudor hunting lodge, a grotto, pollarded trees, ponds created by WWII bombs and maybe even Dick Turpin’s hideout!
+Having lived near the forest all my life, I'm in my element researching how people have shaped Epping Forest throughout the centuries: you can find Iron Age camps, medieval roads, a Tudor hunting lodge, an C18th grotto, pollarded trees, ponds created by WWII bombs, and maybe even Dick Turpin’s hideout!

-Although most of my reading is from pdfs, it’s lovely to have books too.
+Although most of my reading is online, it’s lovely to have some books to dip into.
 Some of the older ones I own belonged to my Great Grandfather, who lived on Smarts Lane in Loughton.
 I’ll shed some light on my family connections to the history of the forest in another blog.

 Over the coming months I will be writing music inspired by the stories and the places I visit in the forest.
 If you want to follow my progress, please sign up to my newsletter and follow me on Instagram I Facebook I Twitter.

 Forest Focus Magazine announces my residency on pages 5 and 13.